agrawalsmart7/mywebsite/_posts/2019-05-02-Walkthrough-DC1-Vulhub-Machine.md

 **Let's start this**

-Strating from arp-scanning for find the IP addresses on the network.
+Starting from arp-scanning for find the IP addresses on the network.
 Command:- `arp-scan -l`<br>

 After finding the IP address, I started NMAP (a Powerfull Network Mapping Tool).<br>